techmo-pl/dictation-client/cpp/README.md

 ```
 mkdir build && cd build && cmake .. && make -j 4 && cd ..
 ```
-**Note:** the number in the command above specifies number of parallel jobs, and should be set appropriately depending on the machine.
+**Note:** The number in the command above specifies number of parallel jobs, and should be set appropriately depending on the machine.
-If you are not sure how to set it, use `4` like in example above.
+Default value `4` should be appropriate for the average personal computer.

 ### Run:
 ```
 ./build/dictation_client --service-address 192.168.1.1:4321 --wav-path /path/to/audio.wav
 ```
-**Note:** in command above you have to replace sample service address and path to audio file with real values
+**Note:** In command above sample service address and path to audio file have to be replaced with the actual values.

 ### Options: